Doichain/bounties/README.md

 ### Deployment

 ## Done
+- 19-03-2019 - configure an URL on wordpress which gives it through to the call of the iframe to call a specific bounty
 - 14-03-2019 - login / create account / roles (hunter, admin)
 - 14-03-2019 - block bounty, cancel bounty
 - 14-03-2019 - unblock bounty as admin / bounty hunter